benmneb/vomad.life/content/chiang-mai-food.md

 But don't worry, they have a lot of other stuff too...
 Their A5 menu reads like a Robert Greene book: dense.
 It's almost confusing as there are so many options stuffed into the little pages all in a seemingly random order.
 A lot of their dishes have accompanying graphics, photos and further descriptions that serve both to sell their meals a little better, and to make your decision a little harder.

-<prominent-img src="chiang-mai-food/amrita-entrance" caption="What an attractive place to eat a healthy vegan meal in.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-entrance" caption="What an attractive place to eat a healthy vegan meal in.
 Look out for the vegan flag as you walk down the alley."></prominent-img>

 The setting at Amrita is truly beautiful.
 If you can, try to sit outside in the garden.
 You can tell they put a lot of work into maintaining the garden area and it really pays off, as it creates a serene and relaxing atmosphere to enjoy your healthy meal in.
 Free self-service cold water and mosquito spray is available, and you'll probably want lots of both.

 Amrita Garden also boasts a second story, traditional Thai "homestay", complete with two spacious guestrooms - one with a king-size bed, one with two twin beds - both with high-ceilings, lots of windows and plenty of storage room.
 There also have a common area and a balcony area, both with seating.
 The indoor common area has a kettle, coffee machine, toaster oven, microwave oven, rice-cooker and mini-fridge.

-<prominent-img src="chiang-mai-food/amrita-garden" caption="A snapshot of part of the garden seating area at Amrita.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-garden" caption="A snapshot of part of the garden seating area at Amrita.
 God bless your home indeed.
 The outside area leaks a little in the rain, and a lot in the heavy rain, but is well shaded in summer."></prominent-img>

 The only major downside to this place is that they close early, at 8PM.
 The last orders are usually at 730PM.
 I assume they did this to encourage lunchtime visitors.
 If they stayed open just another hour, we would have definitely eaten here way more often.
 Even so, it was probably still the 3rd most visited restaurant in the city, and they didn't seem to mind us staying and chatting at our table for up to an hour past closing time.